SPARC-FAIR-Codeathon/2023-team-6/README.md

 A tool for **Fast** and **Small saveable workflows** for SPARC data analysis

 ## What is "AI SPARC Flows"?
-This project consists of a dashboard implemented with React (frontend) and Flask (backend) that allows users to select relevant datasets from the SPARC data repository along with desired analyses to be performed on the data.
-The data is retreived via the Pennsieve API and downloaded locally to the user's computer.
-The requested analyses is used to generate a prompt that is then sent to ***ChatGPT via the OpenAI API*** (a large language model), which in turn generates a Dockerfile and Python script that is returned to the user.
-The user runs the Dockerfile to create a Docker image with the appropriate analysis environment and the Python script is used to complete the data analyses.
+This project consists of a dashboard implemented with React (frontend) and Flask (backend) that allows users to input desired analysis to be performed on datasets from the SPARC data repository.
+The requested analysis is used to generate a prompt that is then sent to ***ChatGPT via the OpenAI API*** (a Large Language Model), which in turn generates a Dockerfile and Python script that is returned to the user.
+The user runs the Dockerfile to create a Docker image with the appropriate analysis environment and the Python script is used to complete the data analysis.

 ## Why use this tool?
 This tool reduced two pain points in the analysis of SPARC data.